skywalkgame/blog-post/content/docs/spring24/22_/_index.md

     (Fig3.
 Selective fact forgetting: LLMs should forget personal & sensitive data)
 </p>

+### Memory network
+However, knowledge edit is not so simple as it sounds.

 ### Autoencoder

 TODO : This content can be erased